nginxinc/kic-reference-architectures/pulumi/aws/README.md

 Within the project, you will need to install the Python required libraries into the `venv` directory.
 The easiest way to do this is to invoke the [`setup_venv.sh`](./setup_venv.sh) included in the project.

+### NodeJS

+A Python dependency that this project relies on makes call outs to a NodeJS dependency, so unfortunately NodeJS is also a dependency to run the reference architecture.

 ### Pulumi